akncreative/Adaptivist/README.md

 <pre>
     1. Go to the application path or access the path using terminal
     2. execute - javac FileReader.java
-    3. execute - FileReader.java //Users/akncreative/Desktop/input.txt
+    3. execute - java FileReader.java <path to file> (eg: java FileReader.java //Users/akncreative/Desktop/input.txt)
     4. input.txt file is attached inside project folder (same as in the pdf)
     5. Functionality of the applciation is expalined as comments within the java class.
 </pre>